Chapter 3:

 “WAAAAAAH!!”

-The other three club members screeched, shielding themselves with anything within reach.
-One went for a notebook.
-Another grabbed a keyboard.
-Then, as if by instinct, they scattered out of the lab, the door slamming shut behind them.
+The other three club members shrieked, shielding themselves with anything within reach.
+One went for a notebook, another grabbed a keyboard.
+Then, as if by instinct, they scattered out of the lab, door slamming shut behind them.

-“WOAH, WOAH, what are you doing?!
+“WOAH, WOAH, what the hell?!
 Don’t let the light touch the GPUs!
 Do you have any idea how much these cos—”

 With that, he finally looked up at Aika, slipping his headphones off.